This site is intended for US eye care professionals only.

 DERBY results through Month 24 DERBY results through Month 24

-GALE (N=790) is a multi-center, 36-month, Phase 3, open-label extension study to evaluate the long-term safety and efficacy of pegcetacoplan in subjects with geographic atrophy secondary to age-related macular degeneration.
-Patients enrolled in GALE include those who completed OAKS or DERBY after 24 months and 10 patients from Phase 1b Study 103.
-Patients with GA (atrophic nonexudative age-related macular degeneration) with or without subfoveal involvement, secondary to AMD were assigned to receive 15 mg/0.1 mL intravitreal SYFOVRE monthly or SYFOVRE every other month for 36 months.
-The first visit was required to be within 60 days of the final visit in OAKS and DERBY.1
+GALE (N=792) is a long-term, multi-center, 3-year, Phase 3, open-label extension study to evaluate the long-term safety and efficacy of pegcetacoplan in subjects with GA secondary to AMD.
+Patients enrolled in GALE include those who completed OAKS or DERBY after 2 years and 10 patients from Phase 1b Study 103.
+Patients with GA with or without subfoveal involvement, secondary to AMD were assigned to receive 15 mg/0.1 mL intravitreal SYFOVRE monthly or SYFOVRE every other month for 3 years.
+The first visit was required to be within 60 days of the final visit in OAKS and DERBY.1,5

 Show more Show less